nikolayzhmurov88-star/project2_Zhmurov_Nikolai_M25-555/README.md

 select from people
 select from cars

-select from people where sex = female select from people where prof = true select from cars where year = 2007 select from cars where model = 'civic'
+select from people where sex = 'female' select from people where prof = true select from cars where year = 2007 select from cars where model = 'civic'